 - Turn off wifi at the router/modem when not in use;

-Some people prefer to use Internet Powerline Adaptors or DLAN adaptors using a nearby electricity socket.
+Some people prefer to access the Internet Powerline Adaptors or DLAN adaptors using a nearby electricity socket.
 That way wifi is not needed but be aware that high electric fields and dirty electricity will result from using this method.
 This adaptors are not recommended for people with EHS or other illnesses.

 Wifi In Schools